 Series: Inside the Issues, Season Four

-Join co-hosts David Welch, CIGI Chair of Global Security and Dr. Andrew Thompson for the fourth season of Inside the Issues — a weekly podcast series — as they share timely and candid discussions with global governance experts on issues related to the core areas of CIGI expertise: Global Economy, Global Security, International Law, Environment and Energy and Global Development.
+Join co-hosts David Welch, CIGI Chair of Global Security and Dr. Andrew Thompson for the fourth season of Inside the Issues — a weekly podcast series — as they share timely and candid discussions with global governance experts on issues related to the core areas of CIGI expertise: Global Economy, Global Security & Politics and International Law.

 Series: G20 St Petersburg

 CIGI experts discuss in-depth governance issues and challenges related to the G20 St Petersburg Summit 2013.

 Participants in CIGI's conference "The New Geometry of Global Summitry: The Future of the G20 (and the G8)", share their thoughts and analysis.

 Canada Among Nations is the premier source for contemporary insight into pressing Canadian foreign policy issues.
 Started at the Norman Paterson School of International Affairs at Carleton University, the series has brought together leading scholars, practitioners, journalists, and members of the NGO community for an assessment of the Canada’s foreign policy since 1984.
 The Centre for International Governance Innovation is proud to partner with NPSIA, on previous and future editions of Canada Among Nations.
 Canada-Africa Relations: Looking Back, Looking Ahead - volume 27 of Canada Among Nations - was released June 2013.

 The event was called “The Changing of the Guard?” because it focused on the most pressing global questions of our time, such as economic inequality and financial instability, all set against the backdrop of Asia’s rising importance in the world.
 CIGI is a co-sponsor of this event.